Quick Facts About Educational Leadership in North Carolina

 Affordable Ed.D.
 Overview

-Coming in at #2 in our rankings is ECU’s low-cost Ed.D. in Educational Leadership, which can be pursued in PreK-12 Administration or Higher Education Administration.
+ECU’s low-cost Ed.D. in Educational Leadership can be pursued in PreK-12 Administration or Higher Education Administration.
 The PreK-12 strand helps students who have a Level I Principal License prepare a portfolio of evidence in order to upgrade to a superintendent license.
-Better yet, ECU is an Experienced CPED member.
+Better yet, ECU is a long-time CPED member.
 That means you’ll be focusing on addressing a real-world problem of practice in your dissertation.
-Just keep in mind that this is a 3-year, hybrid Ed.D. program (80% online and 20% face-to-face).
-Classes will take place in the evenings at off-campus partner locations.
+This 3-year Ed.D. program is 90% online and 10% face-to-face, so it is charged at the distance education rate.

 For More Information: